bbtb1982/generators/README.md

-# webpack ES6 demo
+# ES6 Generator Examples

-A small demo project that shows how to use webpack for client-side development in ECMAScript 6.
+Exampls of Generators and how to potentially use them

 ## Installation